Q. SME Copyright FAQs

 A: Yes.
 Information appearing on the Northcentral University website is copyright protected, all rights reserved.
 Students can save a local copy or print materials appearing on the site for personal or educational purposes only.
 Commercial use of materials appearing on the site is prohibited and requires written consent by the Office of the Provost at Northcentral University.

-Q: How can I find out more about copyright and its relationship with academic institutions, especially for-profit institutions?
+Q: How can I find out more about copyright and its relationship with academic institutions?

 A: The following resources address copyright and how it generally affects academic institutions and your teaching.

 American Association of University Professors.
 Resources on copyright, distance education, and intellectual property.
 Retrieved from http://www.aaup.org/issues/copyright-distance-ed-intellectual-property/resources-copyright-distance-education-and

 Copyright Clearance Center.
 (2008).
 The campus guide to copyright compliance for academic institutions.
 Retrieved from http://www.copyright.com/Services/copyrightoncampus/